timOTdev/0175_ragnarok_wallet/README.md

 - Styled-Components - styling library
 - solana/web3.js - API for interacting with RPC node to Solana
 - Datahub - data layer on blockchain
-- CoinGecko API - get latest price for solana and other information.
+- CoinGecko API - get latest price for solana and other information
-- qrcode.react - used to generate QR code.
+- qrcode.react - used to generate QR code
+- Github Pages - used to deploy site

 ---